jatj/sdn_onos/INSTALL.md

 This tutorial will teach you how to properly install ONOS using Docker and you will also test it with a simple topology using mininet.

 ## Requirements
-- An already configured mininet VM in virtual box
+- An already configured mininet VM in virtual box (you can check the steps on the SDN wiki [here](http://sdn.wikidot.com/setting-up))
 - The mininet VM should have access to internet

 ## Install Docker
 Login to the mininet VM with a user with super user permissions and run the following commands to install docker.
-`sudo apt-get update`
+1. `sudo apt-get update` Downloads the packages lists from the repositories
-`sudo apt-get -y install docker.io`
+1. `sudo apt-get -y install docker.io` Install the docker.io package
-`ln -sf /usr/bin/docker.io /usr/local/bin/docker`
+1. `ln -sf /usr/bin/docker.io /usr/local/bin/docker` Creates a symlink from where the docker io package files where installed to the directory /usr/local/bin/docker, so a linux user can run the docker cli by just running `docker`.

 ## Run Docker image
 - Download the onos image using  `sudo docker pull onosproject/onos`.